 All living things go through DNA replication, an essential process for all organisms, which guarantees the accurate passage of genetic information from one generation to the next.
-A new DNA strand is created throughout this process based on an existing DNA template.
+A new DNA strand is created throughout this process based on an existing DNA testing template.
 The mechanism of DNA replication was not fully known in the early days of molecular biology.
 This procedure has since been confirmed as the common mechanism of DNA replication.
 This blog will explore the concept of semiconservative replication, why it is called such, and more about it.

 What is DNA Replication?